 NOTE: Full text of Amendments will not be included in House Journals from the 97th GA forward; they can be viewed on the Illinois General Assembly website (www.ilga.gov).
 For inquiries regarding this, please contact the House Clerk's office.

-The House of Representatives met in Perfunctory Session pursuant to adjournment.
+The House met pursuant to adjournment.